 The Economics Department offers undergraduate and graduate degree programs.
 Among the most popular at Rutgers, our undergraduate offerings include a Major and Minor in Economics, an Economics Honors Program, and a variety of certificate programs.
 For graduate students, there is a Ph.D. in Economics with financial support; while the program is relatively small, it is very high quality.
 Our graduate students are employed at universities in the U.S. and around the world, at government agencies both here and abroad, and at numerous prominent private sector employers.

-In a continuation of the university’s response to the COVID-19 crisis, all in-person Summer courses at Rutgers have been transformed into remote instructions courses.
+In a continuation of the university’s response to the COVID-19 crisis, all economics classes for the Fall semester of 2020 will be conducted remotely.
 This means that, as for the last half of the Spring 2020 semester and for Summer Session of 2020, all instruction, student-teacher interaction, and assessment of student performance will take place online.
 However, there will now be two distinct types of remote classes.
-Most economics courses offered this summer will be run in a synchronous manner; the lectures and office hours will take place through meeting tools such as BigBlueButton, WebEx, or Zoom in Canvas or Sakai.
-The key element of such classes is that lectures will be delivered live during the scheduled class time, which appears in the schedule of classes.
+Most economics courses offered this Fall will be run in a “synchronous” manner, with the lectures and office hours taking place through meeting tools such as WebEx, or Zoom, and making use of Canvas or Sakai.
+The key element of such classes is that lectures will be delivered live during a scheduled class time, which appears in the schedule of classes.
 Students are able to interact and ask questions via chat and breakout rooms during the scheduled meeting times.
 The lectures will also be recorded for later reference, but students are expected to participate in the live classes.